psean21c/C-CPP/basic/Overloading.md

 [Original question](https://www.hackerrank.com/challenges/box-it)

-Need to understand the data type:
+* Need to understand the data type:  `long long`

-`long long` It's an integer, at least as big as long.
+It's an integer, at least as big as long.

+* How ot overload operators such as <, >>

 ```cpp